phelipetls/blog/content/posts/making-vim-understand-typescript-path-mapping/index.md

 # Implementation details

-Our goal is to pass a function to the `includeexpr` option that will try to substitute the "alias" (`~/*`) with what they're mapped to (`src/*`) until it finds a path that exist and then return it.
-It will return `nil` otherwise.
+Our goal is to pass a function to the `includeexpr` option that will try to substitute the "alias" (`~/*`) with its associated path (`src/*`) until it finds a file/directory that exists, then return it.
+Otherwise, return `nil`.

-This function will be written in Lua and defined in the `lua/tsconfig.lua` module.
-Here's how we can configure `includeexpr` to use this lua function:
+I decided to write it in Lua in the `lua/tsconfig.lua` module.
+Here's how we can configure the `includeexpr` for JavaScript/TypeScript to use this lua
+function:

 ```vim {hl_lines=[9]}
 " after/ftplugin/javascript.vim